WHY IGNITE?

 2. Your “Body of Work” - Annual Exhibition

 It is not easy to present a burning deep message in a single photograph, so we encourage members to build that story over several works that is to be presented as a series or body of work.
-These works are presented and discussed at our Show & Tell sessions set out throughout the year as part of our Skills & Development programme.
+These works are presented and discussed at our Show & Tell sessions set out throughout the year as part of our Personal Development Programme.

 To date, we have hosted 2 very successful exhibitions at which many works were sold.
-For our 2024 exhibition, we have decided on a central exhibition theme around which all members will work - HOPE
+For our 2024 exhibition, we decided on a central exhibition theme around which all members would work - HOPE

-To be a part of this incredible journey, get in touch here
+To be a part of this incredible journey and perhaps showcase YOUR body of work, get in touch here

 To see the Youtube video of our latest exhibition, please use this link: